How to Read a Sunscreen Label

 No sunscreen is “waterproof” and can’t be labeled that.

-Active ingredients are what do the protecting.
+Active ingredients are what does the sun protecting.
 They come in 2 forms, chemical or physical.

 Some sunscreens combine both chemical and physical active ingredients.